-Lecture Pre-requisites: WRIT 313, Advanced Acdemic Writing; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior by organized groups, from state authorities to local political leaders, to destroy, in whole or in part, the members of a particular national, ethnic, religious, or racial group.
+Pre-requisites: WRIT 313, Advanced Acdemic Writing; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Design; MDST 120, Public Speaking

+This seminar delves into the intentional attempts by organized groups, from state authorities to local political leaders, to destroy, in whole or in part, the members of a particular national, ethnic, religious, or racial group.
 Topics include debates concerning the meaning of the term genocide and its political uses and abuses, as well as modern case studies ranging from the Ottoman genocide of the Armenians in World War I to the Holocaust of World War II to Rwanda and the former Yugoslavia in the 1990s.